jandelgado/jled/README.md

 ## FAQ

-### How do I check if an JLed object is still being updated?
+### How do I check if a JLed object is still being updated?

 * Check the return value of the `JLed::Update` method: the method returns `true` if the effect is still running, otherwise `false`.